robconery/blog/_posts/2012-03-22-alt-tekpub-working-more-with-the-hypermedia-style-api.md

 ## Thoughts
 I always look for a time during an "exploration process/spike" where things start to flow and make sense.
 This was one of those times.
 The lightness of the code (in my eyes) and the way I was able to hand off small chunks of process and layout - it really felt good to me.

-One thing in particular that I wanted to dive into was using CoffeeScript alongside Javascript to actively build something out.
+One thing in particular that I wanted to dive into was using CoffeeScript alongside JavaScript to actively build something out.
 Specifically I wanted to see if the negative things were actually negative things.
 I did get tripped up a bit once or twice - but in the end, reading the Tekpub class code above was more than compelling for me.

 I like the aesthetics of it.
 Then again, I also like Ruby.
 What do you think?